 Typically, AD is thought to be a rare occurrence, however recent work has started to reveal that AD may have greater prevalence than previously expected.
-In one such study, patients were found to have anywhere from 0-41 AD events with 24 hour ambulatory monitoring and 0-135 potential AD events based on a patient questionnaire.19
+In one such study, patients were found to have anywhere from 0-41 AD events with 24-hour ambulatory monitoring and 0-135 potential AD events based on a patient questionnaire.16

-As reviewed by Eldahan et al., many novel approaches for management of AD are emerging from studies of immunomodulation and metabolic processes underlying AD.20
+As reviewed by Eldahan et al., many novel approaches for management of AD are emerging from studies of immunomodulation and metabolic processes underlying AD.17

-- Sabharwal S. Essentials of Spinal Cord Medicine.
-First Edit.
-New York, NY: Demos Medical; 2014.
+- Sabharwal S. Cardiovascular and autonomic consequences: Overview.
+In: Essentials of Spinal Cord Medicine.
+1st ed.
+Demos Medical; 2013.

 - Milligan J, Lee J, McMillan C, Klassen H. Autonomic dysreflexia: recognizing a common serious condition in patients with spinal cord injury.
 Can Fam Physician.
 2012;58(8):831-835.